andymatuschak/orbit/Readme.md

 You should also understand that Orbit is (for now) first and foremost a vehicle for research.
 We hope that it's useful, of course, but the main goal is not implementing features or polishing loose screws.
 We're focused on trying to understand the scope of systems like this, and what they one day want to become.

+If you’re an author interested in using Orbit in your own texts, please view [the preliminary documentation](https://docs.withorbit.com).

 ## Packages

 This is Orbit's mono-repo, comprising many modular packages.
 You'll want to run `yarn install` in the root to install dependencies before doing anything else.